AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 ### `field`
 This property is optional.
 If provided it must be a non-empty text string.
-The string must match one of the attribute names for this feature.
+The string must match one of the [attribute names](#-attributes-name-) for this feature.
 It is an error to provide both `field` and `definition` properties.

 ### `color`
 This property is optional.
 If provided it must be an string.
-The default is "#FFFFFF" (white) The color property is discussed in more detail in the [symbology](#symbology) section at the end of this document.
+The default is "#FFFFFF" (white) See [symbology.color](#-symbology-color-) for more details.
 This property is ignored if the `symbol` or `definition` property is provided.

 ### `size`
 This property is optional.
 If provided it must be an positive number.
-The default is 14.0 It specifies the size in points of the label text.
+The default is 14.0.
+It specifies the size in points of the label text.
-The size property is discussed in more detail in the [symbology](#symbology) section at the end of this document.
+See [symbology.size](#-symbology-size-) for more details.
 This property is ignored if the `symbol` or `definition` property is provided.

 ### `symbol`
 This property is optional.
 If provided it must be an object.
-There is no default The symbol is a Esri text symbol JSON object.
+There is no default.
+The symbol is a esri text symbol JSON object.
 See the section on [Esri Objects](#esri-objects) below for more information.
 It is an error if the JSON object is malformed or unrecognized.
 This property is ignored if the `definition` property is provided.

 ### `definition`
 This property is optional.
 If provided it must be an object.
-There is no default The definition is a Esri label definition JSON object.
+There is no default.
+The definition is a esri label definition JSON object.
 See the section on [Esri Objects](#esri-objects) below for more information.
 It is an error if the JSON object is malformed or unrecognized.
 It is an error to provide both `field` and `definition` properties.